agugl3/react-assignment-new/README.md

 # React-Assignment

-Simple react-assignment-new App is developed for the Alka Guglani.
+Simple react-assignment-new App is developed by Alka Guglani to learn skillset on React redux saga application.
 This application provides filter and sorting of data using https://rickandmortyapi.com/api/character/?
 API.

 ### Usage